Podcasts

 The goal of this is to provide a human face and some comfort either for those going through a similar journey or people just interested or looking to be good allies.

-S3 E11 – Late diagnosis grief: half my life before I understood myself Glitchy Switch: What ADHD feels like to an adult.
+S3 E13 – Autistic burnout: why it happens and what helped me.
+Glitchy Switch: What ADHD feels like to an adult.

 we too are one